 Any maps and map views are for general information only.
 Do not rely on them for navigation or to determine legal boundaries.

 GEOGRAPHY.
-The Carnwood Modeste Natural Area encompasses a creek and steep embankment incised by several small streams; its vegetation is mainly a mixedwood forest of aspen- white spruce-balsam poplar.
+The Carnwood Modeste Natural Area encompasses a creek and steep embankment incised by several small streams; its vegetation is mainly a mixedwood forest consisting of aspen-balsam poplar-white spruce.
+This Natural Area has a creek and steep embankments incised by several small streams.
+It lacks formal trails but Modeste Creek can be accessed via a service road.

 BOREAL FOREST.
 This site lies in the Boreal Forest Natural Region, straddling the Central Mixedwood and Dry Mixedwood Subregions.

 MODESTE CREEK.
-This creek flows northwest, emptying into Buck Lake Creek which discharges into the North Saskatchewan River.
-Modeste itself is fed by Poplar Creek.
+This creek flows northwest, receiving discharge from Buck Lake Creek, and flows into the North Saskatchewan River.
+Modeste itself is fed by Poplar Creek .

 |Site Name||Carnwood Modeste|